 We make more decisions on what our dogs eat than ever before, largely because there is more choice.
 When we hear some of the terms that are used to describe dog food and treats, do we really understand them?
-Let’s break down the term human-grade and what it really means in practice for our dogs.
+Let’s break down the term human-grade dog food and what it really means in practice for our dogs.

 What is Human-Grade?

 Human-grade dog food is a term that has become popular to describe food that is technically edible for people, and at the same time can be delicious and nutritious for your dog.
 That’s a really simple definition, and once you delve into the terminology you will learn that there is a bit more to it.

 In the regulations surrounding animal feed, “human-grade” doesn’t have a specific meaning other than something that is edible for humans.
 “Edible” is a measurable term.
 It means the food has passed certain regulations that would also be used to categorize the sort of food you’d find in the supermarkets.
 Manufacturers can only claim that their dog food products are “human-grade” if they meet the stringent requirements of human food, otherwise, they are misbranding their product.